 - who received CCT-only made numerically larger gains than comparison children.
 The difference between CCT-only and comparison children’s gains was moderate (in terms of the effect size), but not statistically significant.

 Data Collection Challenges and Limitations

-The report from MDRC highlights that data collection was challenging.
-Sample sizes were small, primarily driven by the mobility of the population of children being studied, the amount of time that volunteers spent one-on-one with children was difficult to measure, the outcome assessment used for children may not accurately measure children’s true level of development, and the biases inherent in self-report (which was used to measure the frequency of teachers’ language and literacy practices) were hard to parse.
+The MDRC study used a rigorous random assignment design* to evaluate the impact of the FGP program on children.
+However, as the report from MDRC highlights, data collection was challenging.
+Sample sizes were small (primarily driven by the mobility of the population of children being studied), the amount of time that volunteers spent one-on-one with children was difficult to measure, the outcome assessment used for children may not accurately measure children’s true level of development, and the biases inherent in self-report (which was used to measure the frequency of teachers’ language and literacy practices) were hard to parse.
 Additionally, in terms of the design, children were randomly assigned to classrooms, but teachers were not.
 Therefore, there could be systematic differences in teacher characteristics or quality across the classrooms that were not accounted for in the study design, analyses, or results.

 Application of Learnings

 While the Community Corps program differed in meaningful ways from Jumpstart’s foundational college program, Jumpstart is applying the findings from this study more broadly.